matiwinnetou/play-hysterix/README.md

 - 0.2.8 - (Play 2.3.x only) fixed a small bug in HysterixCommand, replaced new Timer, which created a new thread on each request with ScheduledExecutorService, moved to sbt release plugin, introduced runtime HysterixException
 - 0.2.9 - (Play 2.3.x only) upgrade to latest yammer metrics-core library
 - 0.2.10 - (Play 2.3.x only) major PROD bug fix causing a thread leak in case RequestInspectLog was enabled (default setting)
+- 0.2.11 - (Play 2.3.x only) more memory efficient + fixed race conditions in generating statistics (not dangerous, only we were getting incorrect data)

 ## TODO
 - graphite reporter